grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image94.png" alt-text="A person holding a small chip.":::
 >
 > [!NOTE]
-> This step is only required if you are re-using the original
+> This step is only required if you're re-using the original
 > Thermal Module.
-If you are installing a new Thermal Module, skip this
+If you're installing a new Thermal Module, skip this
 > step and begin at step 2

 2.  **Prepare NFC FPC for re-assembly** – follow the instructions below